-Those who have bleeding due to clotting factor deficiency, such as disseminated intravascular coagulation (DIC), hemorrhage, liver disease, vitamin K deficiency, or having received too much warfarin can be given fresh frozen plasma, as it contains important coagulation factors.
+Those who have bleeding due to a clotting factor deficiency, such as disseminated intravascular coagulation (DIC), hemorrhage, liver disease, vitamin K deficiency, or warfarin toxicity can be given fresh frozen plasma, as it contains important coagulation factors.
 There are also clotting products available to treat specific clotting disorders and deficiencies, such as von Willebrand factor and cryoprecipitate.

 Albumin is a blood product prepared from plasma and is used in patients with hypoalbuminemia or hypovolemic shock.
 This is because albumin is a hyperosmolar solution, which moves water from the extravascular space to the intravascular space.

 Another type of blood component derived from whole blood is platelets.
 Platelets are used to treat bleeding caused by thrombocytopenia and a single unit of platelets typically increases a patient’s platelet count by 10,000 uL/unit.
 Platelet administration is contraindicated in thrombotic thrombocytopenic purpura (TTP) and heparin-induced thrombocytopenia (HIT).